Is OEPTC applied for and rent/property tax declared?

 If the client’s return is efiled close to the end of April 30th and they owe tax, they may wish to pay the CRA before receiving a Notice of Assessment, so that payment is made by the deadline of April 30th, thereby avoiding interest.
 From UFile, you can print them a T7DR(A) Remittance Form (along with the usual other documents).

 If a client files late and owes taxes, UFile will show only the base amount owing—it does not calculate interest or penalties.
-To see the full balance right away, the client may be able to access an express Notice of Assessment within minutes of e-filing.
+To see the full balance inclusive of interest and penalties, the client may be able to access an express Notice of Assessment within minutes after e-filing.
 This may be found in the Mail section of their CRA My Account, accessible through represent-a-client.

 If a child is 18 at the time the tax return is filed, the clinic must obtain the child’s permission to file it — even if the child was under 18 throughout the entire tax year and regardless of whether the child resides with the parent.
 The parent cannot give permission on the child’s behalf.

-If a client was employed in the tax year, ask if they received profit sharing income from their employer, and if so they should have a T4(PS) slip.
-Unlike other slips, a T4(PS) is not available through autofill or by accessing the client’s MyAccount.
-The client will need to get the slip from their employer.
+If a client was employed in the tax year, ask if they received profit sharing income from their employer, and if so they should have access to a T4(PS) slip.
+Unlike other slips, a T4(PS) is typically not available through autofill or by accessing the client’s MyAccount.
+They may need to contact their employer.

-If an authorization is unsuccessful because the client’s CRA account is locked, don’t assume you cannot efile.
-If you can somehow get t-slip info without obtaining authorization, then it may be possible to complete the return and efile it.
+If filing an authorization is unsuccessful because the client’s CRA account is locked, don’t assume you cannot efile.
+If you can somehow get the information needed to complete the return without obtaining authorization, then try efiling.

-A client may attend the clinic to complete a T1-Adjustment because they didn’t report an income amount, for example they missed a T4 or T5 slip.
-Before proceeding to draft a T1-Adjustment form, access and review the Notice of Assessment to ensure that the CRA did not already add, on its own initiative, the income amount.
+A client may attend the clinic to complete a T1-Adjustment because they didn’t report an income amount, for example they missed entering a T4 or T5007 slip.
+Before proceeding to draft a T1-Adjustment form, access and review the Notice of Assessment to ensure that the CRA did not already add, on its own initiative, the missing amount.
 The adjustment will not be necessary if the CRA already added the amount.

 In a tax year in which a client turns 17, they should file a tax return if their birthday is March 31 or earlier, even if they had no income in the year.
 If they don’t, they’ll lose a GST/HST quarterly payment.